NUbots/NUbots/module/platform/NUSense/HardwareIO/README.md

 ## Consumes

-- `message::actuation::ServoTarget` requesting a single servo command be performed
+- `message::actuation::ServoGoal` requesting a single servo command be performed
-- `message::actuation::ServoTargets` requesting a batch of servo commands be performed
+- `message::actuation::ServoGoals` requesting a batch of servo commands be performed

 ## Emits